I was listening to a Mel Robbins podcast featuring Dr. Ethan Kross, and he said something that really stuck with me,

 End your entries with: “I understand myself a little more today because…”

-Not every journal session has to look the same.
+Let your mood lead - Not every journal session has to look the same.
 Some days might call for gratitude lists, others for letters you’ll never send.
 Let your emotions choose the page.

 Tip: Try color-coding entries - blue for reflection, yellow for gratitude, red for release.
 It helps you track your emotions without labeling them as “good” or “bad.”

-You don’t need to “journal to improve.”
+Shift from productivity to presence - You don’t need to “journal to improve.”
 You just need to show up.
 You’re not writing to achieve - you’re writing to be present.

 Take a deep breath before you start and remind yourself: “This is my moment to listen to me.”